 \$14.95.
 Order from Rainbow Resource Center.
-A hands-on, activitycentered guide to sea life, from China in the 1700s to the rise of the New England whaling trade.
+A hands-on, activity-centered guide to sea life, from China in the 1700s to the rise of the New England whaling trade.
 Cook ship's food, paint china, make a lighthouse, and more.

 Smith, A. G. Cut and Assemble the Mayflower.
 New York: Dover, 1990. \$9.95.
-Order from The Book Peddler.
+Order from any bookstore.
 This detailed paper-engineering project will occupy students for several hours (and give them a better idea of the dimensions of this tiny ship).

 Spier, Peter.
 The Star-Spangled Banner.
 New York: Yearling Books, 1992. \$10.95.
 Order from Rainbow Resource Center.
 An illustrated national anthem, with historical notes and maps describing the War of 1812, as well as a history of the anthem's composition.
-Waters, Kate.
-The Day series.
-Illus.
-Russ Kendall.
-New York: Scholastic.
-The Kate Waters series on early American life uses reenactors and interpreters for photographic illustration.
-Excellent information.